 Medically reviewed by Dr. John Rosdeutscher – Written by Sine Thieme

 The Orbera weight-loss balloon helps people change their eating habits and reduce their weight with the help of a balloon the size of a grapefruit placed in their stomach for a 6-month period.
 Both placement and removal of the balloon are non-surgical procedures.
 Gastric balloon weight-loss treatments are ideal for patients with a BMI between 30 and 40 who have not had any prior bariatric surgery.
-A good candidate should be in good general medical condition and a non-smoker.

 Am I a Good Candidate for a Gastric Balloon?

 During the consultation, your surgeon will take a look at the following attributes to determine whether you could benefit from the placement of a gastric balloon: